HB765 Alabama 2010 Session

 - Negotiating a worthless negotiable instrument (bad check), penalty increased for worthless check over certain amount given to a livestock market for livestock, Sec.
 13A-9-13.1 am'd.

-Under existing law, negotiating a worthless negotiable instrument is a Class A misdemeanor.
+- In all other cases, negotiating a worthless negotiable instrument remains a Class A misdemeanor.

 - Subjects